 In ASL, MIND-NOT and PLEASE are a common usage for making a request.

 ASL sentence example: DOOR/\ MIND-NOT/\ (you) CL:OPEN-DOOR.

 Practice some nouns and verbs to make a command.
-Use the pop-up ASL dictionary in the menu to look up any words below.
+Open the ASL dictionary in a separate browser to look up any words below.